Can I take a photo of a dress on a hanger and put it on a model using AI?

 The Challenge: Hangers vs. Humans

 Taking a flat image and mapping it onto a 3D form is difficult.
-The AI must invent data that doesn't exist in your original photo:
+The AI must invent data that does not exist in your original photo:

 - How the fabric stretches over shoulders.